-- 1. Connect to a Linux instance by using a password. - 2.
+- 1. #unique_8. - 2.
 Run the umount [file system name] command to unmount the primary partition.

 umount /dev/vdb1

 Run the df -h command to check whether the unmounting is successful.
 If you do not see the /dev/vdb1 information, unmounting is successful.
 The following is the sample output.